 The datetime module has a class with a similar name, datetime; the datetime class is used to deal with both date and time.
 Let’s see some examples.

 from datetime import datetime # datetime(year, month, day, hour, minute, second, microsecond) datetime_obj = datetime(2019,1,1,10,20,40,12323) print('year:',datetime_obj.year) print('month',datetime_obj.month) print('day',datetime_obj.day) print('hour',datetime_obj.hour) print('minute',datetime_obj.minute)

 year: 2019 month 1 day 1 hour 10 minute 20

-timedelta is one of the important and logical concepts of datetime module, the timedelta is used to find out the difference between two time period.
+timedelta is one of the important and logical concepts of the datetime module; the timedelta determines the difference between two time periods.

 Let’s see some examples:

 from datetime import timedelta # timedelta(weeks, days, hours, minutes, seconds, microseconds) time_1 = timedelta(weeks=10) time_2 = timedelta(weeks=2,hours=10,minutes=40) time_3 = time_1 - time_2 print("the time difference between time_1 and time_2 is:",time_3)

 the time difference between time_1 and time_2 is: 55 days, 13:20:00